Preparing Queensland for the opportunities of the future

 Queensland has already achieved 20% of our renewable energy target by 2020.

-We are almost two-thirds to reaching our 2030 emissions reduction target having reduced emissions by 19% since 2005 based on the latest 2020 data.
+We are within reach of our 2030 emissions reduction target having reduced emissions by 29% since 2005 based on the latest 2021 data.

 How you can take action